-Our PE sessions this term will take place on Friday afternoon each week.
-Our Friday PE session will be led by a qualified sports coach.
-The children will be outdoors for the sessions (weather permitting) so please provide your child with both an indoor and outdoor kit as listed below:
+Our PE sessions this term will take place on Friday morning each week with Coach and we will be looking at Gymnastics and Dance.
+The children will be indoors for the session so please provide your child with both an indoor and outdoor kit as listed below:

 - Indoor kit containing blue shorts and a white t-shirt.

-Plimsolls may be worn outside; however I would recommend trainers as they usually have a better grip on the soles.
-For heath and safety reasons, long hair must be tied back.
+Plimsolls may be worn outside; however I would recommend trainers as they usually have a better grip on the soles for the playground.
 Please provide your child with a spare hair band with their PE kit.
 Due to cooler weather conditions during the winter months, I would advise that all girls wearing tights to school are provided with an additional pair of PE socks.
-Again, for the purpose of maintaining safety, I would also like to remind you that earrings cannot be worn during PE lessons and children MUST be able to remove their earrings for PE.
+For health and safety reasons, long hair must be tied back and earrings cannot be worn during PE lessons and children MUST be able to remove their earrings for PE.